If your dog has never been tent camping before there are a few things that you could work on with him to make things go a bit more smoothly.

 Even more important than these things is for your dog to be relaxed in the tent.
 Some dogs are natural campers and are OK in most strange situations.
 But other dogs will be nervous about strange noises like the rustling of the tent or the sounds of other campers.
 One way to help ease this is to camp at home if possible.
 I like to make the tent a place of relaxation for the dogs.
 Of course it helps that I fall asleep every time I go into a tent ;-).

-So if you can find a way to relax in a tent with your dog in a location that is familiar that is the best place to start.
+So, if you can find a way to relax in a tent with your dog in a location that is familiar that’s the best place to start.

 Create a Routine